This garden vegetable soup mix is what my family is getting for Christmas! Aren’t they lucky!!

 Here are some added notes to common questions I’ve received from readers.

-In this recipe, the beans will be cooked for 1 hr 10 minutes.
+In this recipe, the beans will be cooked for 1 hr 10 minutes, which works for us.
 If you find them too tough, cook until they’re the consistency you prefer.

 Toxins in Kidney Beans

 Raw kidney beans contain a high amount of protein called lectin that can lead to food poisoning.
 Even as few as 4- 5 raw kidney beans can cause some symptoms.
 As a result kidney beans should be boiled for at least 10 minutes.
 Undercooking kidney beans is said to actually intensify the problem.
-Here’s some more info from the FDA and from Penn State Extension.
+Here’s some more info from Penn State Extension.

-With this information in hand, I’ve updated the recipe to include boiling for 10 minutes.
+That’s why my instructions explicitly say to boil for 10 minutes.
 If you’re at all hesitant, consider omitting the kidney beans or replacing them with red lentils.